SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 ---
 slug: /send-data/collect-from-other-data-sources/azure-blob-storage/append-blob
 title: Azure Blob Storage (append blobs)
-description: This Sumo integration provides a event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic.
+description: This Sumo Logic integration provides a event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic.
 ---
+import useBaseUrl from '@docusaurus/useBaseUrl';

 Logs and metrics for most Azure services can be exported to Azure Storage Account as append blobs.
-This page describes a Sumo integration that provides an event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic.
+This page describes a Sumo Logic integration that provides an event-based pipeline for shipping monitoring data from Azure Blob Storage to an HTTP source on Sumo Logic.

 This solution is good for monitoring Azure services that do not support exporting logs to Azure Monitor, for example, Azure Web Apps and Azure Storage Accounts.